-- -The success of the first year of co-teaching inclusion in grade three resulted in the expansion of the program to include first and fourth grades. - -Over 80% of our instructional staff were absent 10 or fewer days. - -We had perfect property and financial audits. - -No suspension or SPAR Group IV violations. - -Adequate Yearly Progress was met in all areas. - -100% of teachers are highly qualified based on the appropriate certification and consequent passing of subject area test or through the HOUSSE process.
+- -Retention rates were below 10% at all grade levels: - -The success of the second year of co-teaching inclusion in grades one, three, and four resulted in the expansion of

+- -Over 80% of our instructional staff were absent 10 or fewer days. - -We had perfect property and financial audits. - -No suspension or SPAR Group IV violations. - -Adequate Yearly Progress was met in all areas. - -100% of teachers are highly qualified based on the appropriate certification and consequent passing of subject area test or through the HOUSSE process.